 Midyear formulary changes: Plans would have more flexibility to immediately incorporate generic drugs as soon as they are available.

 • Plans could assess the cost impact of each new generic drug based on member utilization to weigh against administration and disruption issues.

 • This proposed rule could be significant, especially if the increases in generic approvals continue.
 According to Milliman’s internal research, there were about 14 and 31 significant first generic launches in 2015 and 2016, respectively.
 And this year the U.S. Food and Drug Administration (FDA) has continued to speed up the generic approval process.

 Opioid treatment: Plans would be able to restrict access and manage opioid utilization.
 The proposed rules codify and expand upon the current Part D Opioid Drug Utilization Review Policy and Overutilizing Monitoring System.

 Biosimilars: Plans would be able to categorize certain low-cost biosimilars as generics for low-income subsidy (LIS) cost sharing and non-LIS catastrophic cost sharing.
-Because the LIS copays will be $3.35 for generics and $8.35 for brands in 2018, this is likely not to have a large impact on 1) lowering member costs or 2) increasing biosimilar utilization.
+Because the LIS copays in 2018 will be $3.35 for generics and $8.35 for brands, this is likely not to have a large impact on 1) lowering member costs, or 2) increasing biosimilar utilization.

 Point-of-sale costs: The proposal includes a request for information (RFI) regarding applying price concessions and rebates at the point of sale, which could lower member cost sharing when taking brand medications that offer rebates, but may increase premiums and government cost.